DSOlab/widera_2023_access/PartB.md

 * Lay the foundation for a long-term synergies and collaboration in the scientific fields of expertise
 * Transfer scientific knowledge and expertise from the partners to the host institution/personnel
-* Transfer administrative knowledge and skills from the partners to the host institution
+* Transfer administrative knowledge and skills from the partners to the host institution, increasing the host's capacity in claiming and managing research-intensive projects

 **Task 2.1 Knowledge Transfer: DORIS**
 Inclusion of IPGP and/or CLS personnel in at least one PhD dissertation and one